ccin2p3/puppet-modulator/README.md

       --config string   config file (default is $HOME/.puppet-modulator.yaml) -d, --debug           Enable debug

-Use "puppet-modulator gflow release [command] --help" for more information about a command.
+Use "puppet-modulator flow release [command] --help" for more information about a command.
 ```

 ### Metadata manipulation